klaudiosinani/doublie/contributing.md

 ### Improve documentation

 Typo corrections, error fixes, better explanations, more examples etc. Open an issue regarding anything that you think it could be improved!
-You can use the [`docs` label](https://github.com/klaussinani/doublie/labels/docs) to find out what others have suggested!
+You can use the [`docs` label](https://github.com/klaussinani/doublie/labels/docs) to find out what others have suggested.

 ### Improve issues